-All three legacy designations (CA, CGA and CMA) had negotiated recognition agreements with international accounting bodies.
-While these agreements remain in effect until Chartered Professional Accountants of Canada (CPA Canada) negotiates new agreements, the existing agreements apply only to members of the legacy bodies with which they were negotiated.
+Chartered Professional Accountants of Canada (CPA Canada) is in the process of working with a number of international accounting bodies to negotiate new mutual recognition agreements (MRAs) and reciprocal membership agreements (RMAs) and is reassessing expired agreements that were previously negotiated by the legacy CPA bodies (CICA, CGA Canada, and CMA Canada).
+While these legacy agreements remain in effect until CPA Canada negotiates new agreements, the existing agreements apply only to members of the legacy bodies with which they were negotiated.
 Legacy CA agreements apply only to CPA, CAs Legacy CGA agreements apply only to CPA, CGAs Legacy CMA agreements apply only to CPA, CMAs CPA Canada is currently renegotiating these agreements on behalf of the unified CPA profession.
-It is expected that new agreements will be in place by December 2017.
-Applying for the U.S. CPA designation Currently, the only Canadian CPA members eligible to apply for the U.S. CPA designation under a Mutual Recognition Agreement (MRA) are CPA, CA members, who are covered by an MRA between the National Association of State Boards of Accountancy (NASBA) and the Canadian Institute of Chartered Accountants (CICA).
-An extension of this agreement is under consideration to allow sufficient time for CPA Canada to finalize a new agreement.
-Other legacy members and newly qualified CPAs are not covered by the existing agreement.
-Information on the new agreement will be released as soon as it is available.
+It is expected that new agreements will be in effect by January 1, 2018.
+Applying for the U.S. CPA credential Recently, CPA Canada signed a trilateral mutual recognition agreement (MRA) with the U.S. International Qualifications Appraisal Board (IQAB) representing the National Association of State Boards of Accountancy (NASBA) and the American Institute of Certified Public Accountants (AICPA), Instituto Mexicano de Contadores Públicos (IMCP), and Comité Mexicano para la Práctica Internacional de la Contaduría (COMPIC).
+CPAs who earned their membership through any of the legacy bodies, as well as newly qualified CPAs, are covered in this new MRA.
+Information on eligibility requirements and the application process will be released as soon as it is available.